 Someone who has broken a bone usually knows they have done so right away.
 Sometimes the sound of the bone cracking can be heard.
 The affected joint might be out of place or deformed.
 In the case of a compound fracture, the bone will have punctured the skin and will be visible.

 A medical provider will take an X-ray of the area to confirm that a bone is broken.
 This tool is not as useful in the case of a stress fracture because a stress fracture is not always visible on an X-ray.

 All broken bones require medical attention and are treated by using an internal or external device to hold the fractured bone in the proper position while it heals.
 For less-severe breaks, plaster and fiberglass casts, splints, and cast-braces are used to hold bones in place.
 In more-severe breaks, doctors use internal devices such as metal plates, pins and screws to hold bones together during the healing process.

 The length of time a broken bone takes to heal depends on the severity of the injury, but most heal within several months.

-According to the National Institutes of Health, a person should call 911 (emergency assistance) under the following circumstances:
+According to the National Institutes of Health, a person should call 911 (emergency assistance) if: